To find out all there is to know about vegetables, health and nutrition.

--Gratin of swede: once cooked, serve the swede in a gratin dish and cover with a white sauce and grated cheese.
-This dish is sure to be a hit with the whole family, with fibre, calcium and vitamins guaranteed.
+- Gratin of swede: once cooked, serve the swede in a gratin dish and cover with a white sauce and some grated cheese.
+This dish is sure to be a hit with the whole family, full of fibre, calcium and vitamins.

 Swede is one of the cabbage family.
 People with sensitive digestive systems can cook swede with a few caraway or anise seeds to avoid any odours that are too strong.